FIELD TRIPS & GROUP ACTIVITIES

 Field Trips & Group Activities

 Take part in a variety of hands-on farm lessons, from composting to farm insects to the importance of soil.
 Larger groups will be split up into smaller groups and rotated through three to four hands-on activities.
 This experience includes a walk though our sensory herb and flower garden, a visit to the animals to understand their role on our farm, learning about the importance of composting, and a visit to our crops and orchard to see where food comes from!
 Our lessons are connected to NGSS so that field trips provide a fun complement to classroom learning.

 Enjoy a 30 minute introductory farm tour to understand what regenerative sustainable farming means, followed by a farm activity.
 Farm tasks are always changing, but you might be planting, weeding, watering, bed-building, composting, mucking out animal enclosures, and more depending on the farm needs for that day.
-This is a great way to volunteer as a group and an excellent team building experience.
+This is a great way to participate as a group and an excellent team building experience.